Squares K-theory and 2-Segal spaces: An -construction for squares categories

 \begin{proposition} If $\dcat C$ is proto-Waldhausen, then the forgetful map $U\colon T^+_\bullet\dcat C\to T_\bullet\dcat C$ is a map of simplicial categories which is a homotopy equivalence after realization. \end{proposition} \begin{proof} For each $n$, the map $U_n$ takes an object in $T^+_n\dcat C$ (that is, a diagram as in \ref{eqn1}) to its top row.
 This is clearly functorial, and it is straightforward to verify that it assembles into a map of simplicial categories.

 We now define a section functor $F_n\colon T_n\dcat C\to T^+_n\dcat C$ for each $n$.
-This assignment takes an object in $T_n\dcat C$ to the diagram The rest of the data here is constructed using condition (i) of \cref{defn:protoWald cat}\footnote{In the definition, the existence of a section $s$ is a property rather than additional data, so a priori there could be several choices of $s$ to complete the spans; however, this choice is irrelevant for our purposes.} to complete the spans sequentially as follows: A morphism of sequences in $T_n\dcat C$ induces a morphism in $T^+_n\dcat C$ between these span completions, and this is functorial as a consequence of the functoriality of the span completions from condition (i).
+This assignment takes an object in $T_n\dcat C$ to the diagram The rest of the data here is constructed using condition (i) of \cref{defn:protoWald cat}\footnote{In the definition, the existence of a section $s$ is a property rather than additional data, so a priori there could be several choices of $s$ to complete the spans; each such choice gives rise to a different section $F_n$.} to complete the spans sequentially as follows: A morphism of sequences in $T_n\dcat C$ induces a morphism in $T^+_n\dcat C$ between these span completions, and this is functorial as a consequence of the functoriality of the span completions from condition (i).

 Clearly $U_n F_n=\id$.
 To conclude our result, it suffices to construct a natural transformation $\tau\colon F_n U_n\Rightarrow\id$ for each $n$, as this natural transformation will realize to a homotopy.
 Given an object $C\in T^+_n\dcat C$ as in diagram (\ref{eqn1}), we need to construct the data of a vertical natural transformation We define the required vertical maps inductively, starting left to right in the top row and then moving on to the next.
-To illustrate an arbitrary step, suppose that we have constructed the data where all squares are of the appropriate type.
+To illustrate an arbitrary step, suppose that we have constructed the data where all squares are either commutative or distinguished as appropriate.
 We first use condition (i) of \cref{defn:protoWald cat} to complete the span on the back face to an object $X\in\dcat C$.
-Since the diagram \ref{eqn2} contains the data of a map of spans, we get an induced diagram as below left where all squares are of the appropriate type.
-Next, we use the data on objects of condition (ii) of \cref{defn:protoWald cat} to get a diagram as above right, where again, all squares are of the appropriate type.
+Since the diagram \ref{eqn2} contains the data of a map of spans, we get an induced diagram as below left where all squares are either commutative or distinguished.
+Next, we use the data on objects of condition (ii) of \cref{defn:protoWald cat} to get a diagram as above right, where again, all squares are either commutative or distinguished.
 The composite of these two diagrams in the vertical (gray) direction yields the required vertical map as well as the required squares.

 For the naturality of $\tau$, we must check that for every vertical natural transformation $X\twoheadrightarrow X'$ in $T^+_n\dcat C$, the resulting diagram